 How is the interest in task mining?

-When we look at the last five years, we still observe moderate interest in task mining, and its popularity hasn’t increased substantially yet.
+When we look at the last ten years, we still observe moderate interest in task mining, and its popularity hasn’t increased substantially yet.
 The reasons might be:

 - the increasing popularity of process mining, because most task mining vendors also offer process mining solutions.